 The Promoting At-Promise Student Success (PASS) Project at the University of Southern California’s Pullias Center, in collaboration with University of Nebraska practitioners, is facilitating PLCs at three Nebraska campuses aimed at implementing culture change to help students succeed.
-We leverage our research-based approach of creating a culture of ecological validation (EV) to frame both the learning and implementation stages of the PLC (link to pass site info on EV).
+We leverage our research-based approach of creating a culture of ecological validation (EV) to frame both the learning and implementation stages of the PLC.
 A culture of ecological validation involves providing holistic, strengths-oriented, proactive, identity-conscious, and developmental support for low-income, racially minoritized, and first-generation college students (i.e., at-promise students).
 The framework argues for educators engaging in reflective practices and using collaborative approaches that include cross functional work with educators across campus.

 To effectively change culture, campuses need all stakeholders—administrators, faculty, and staff—to think differently about how they do their work.
 PLCs provide an avenue for deep learning that can equip institutional change agents to spread this culture-transforming idea broadly across campus.
 At each of the three campuses, we brought together PLCs ranging in size from 11 to 20 key faculty, staff, and administrators to learn about EV for a year, to rethink their work within their units, and to reimagine how each campus functioned so that it would support EV.